seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 **CASSIUS**
 Brutus, this sober form of yours hides wrongs;
-And when you do them— /
+And when you do them-- /

 **BRUTUS**
 / Cassius, be content.